 DANC 480 Advanced Performance Studies: Senior Seminar (fall)

-Seniors participate in a seminar lead by Vice Dean and Artistic Director Jodie Gates to prepare for their senior projects, which are presented in the spring semester.
+Seniors participate in a seminar led by faculty member Jodie Gates to prepare for their senior projects, which are presented in the spring semester.
 The seminar also weaves in career services.

 DANC 485 Advanced Performance Studies: Senior Project (spring)